NoteDance/Note-documentation/README.md

-nn.build()                           #build the network structure kernel=k.kernel(nn)                  #create kernel object with the network kernel.process=3                     #set the number of processes to train kernel.data_segment_flag=True        #set the flag to segment data for each process kernel.epoch=5                       #set the number of epochs to train kernel.batch=32                      #set the batch size kernel.PO=1                          #use PO1 algorithm for parallel optimization
+nn.build()                           #build the network structure kernel=k.kernel(nn)                  #create kernel object with the network kernel.process=3                     #set the number of processes to train kernel.epoch=5                       #set the number of epochs to train kernel.batch=32                      #set the batch size kernel.PO=1                          #use PO1 algorithm for parallel optimization